Loading [Contrib]/a11y/accessibility-menu.js

 Inside the individual process definitions in your scripts, you will likely wish to override the clusterOptions variable to request specific resources appropriate for that task.
 This can be done by adding something in the pattern of clusterOptions='-q regular -t 05:30:00 -C cpu' to the top of your task process blocks.

-The choice of machine to run the Nextflow manager on is also important.
-NERSC recommends using the Perlmutter workflow queue for this purpose.
-The workflow queue is intended for users to submit lightweight tasks which coordinate computational work.
-Users should be prepared to infrequently check on the Nextflow manager process in their workflow queue job there and -resume a long campaign Nextflow process that has been inturrupted.
+The choice of machine used to run the Nextflow manager process is also important.
+A login node is fine for campaigns lasting a few days or shorter, but for longer workflows, NERSC recommends using the Perlmutter workflow QOS.
+The workflow QOS is intended for users to submit lightweight tasks which coordinate computational work.
+Users should be prepared to infrequently check on the Nextflow manager process and -resume a long campaign Nextflow process that is found to have been inturrupted.